Intentional Self Regulation

 If your thoughts are doing laps around the building, it can help to interrupt the spiral with something small, familiar, or grounding.

-Not all self-care looks soft and sparkly.
+Not all intentional self regulation looks soft and sparkly.
 Sometimes it is boundaries.
 Sometimes it is saying no. Sometimes it is deleting an app and eating toast in peace.

 Sometimes a club page is a good starting point.
 Sometimes you want something more structured, more professional, or more tailored to what you are dealing with.
 These Australian services are a good place to start.